NAS6mixfoolv/NAS6LIB/DeepRelativityDiscussion.md

 SGRR1000=SGR1000/SC0-1=3.139565543e-4
 SGRR=SGRR1000/(R0*2 π*86400)=9.084392e-17
 If you exclude the special effects and extract the general effects, multiplying them by (6/5)
-SG=SGRR*(6/5)=1.09012704e-16
+SGR=SGRR*(6/5)=1.09012704e-16
 The actual measured value was 1.1e-16, so the calculation was roughly successful＞＜

 SGRR1000 extracts the effect of general relativity at an altitude of 1000[m], with altitude 0[m] as the base

-SGRR is a conversion that divides by the distance from the center of the Earth R0 to get per 1[m] of altitude,
+SGR is a conversion that divides by the distance from the center of the Earth R0 to get per 1[m] of altitude,
 divides by 2π to get per 1[rad], and divides by 86400 to get per 1[s]

 I'm sorry, but my calculation method is a pain because I have to mess around with units

-It seems that SCR=g/c^2
+It seems that SGR=g/c^2
 without doing this

 So, how about gravity at altitude 0[m] on Earth using my method?
 Let's try to calculate the acceleration g.